Every year, Canadians spend approximately $12 billion on dental services.

 Restorations services may also be covered by your basic services plan.
 This includes:

-Usually, your dental insurance will cover the anaesthesia involved in sedating you for an oral surgery as well.
+Usually, your dental insurance will cover the anesthesia involved in sedating you for oral surgery as well.

 For those with dentures, some dental insurance plans will cover your care.
 This can include:

-Your benefit booklet explains everything that you’re covered for in more detail.
+Your benefits booklet explains everything that you're covered for in more detail.
 Your coverage might not include all of the above.